uschpc/workshop-data/src/index.md

 ## Sharing files externally

 - Can use Globus or cloud storage
-- With Globus, submit a support ticket and we will help you set it up
+- With Globus:
+  - Create a specific directory to share as a Guest Collection
+  - Collaborators need a Globus account to access
+- With cloud storage:
-- With cloud storage, use `rclone` to sync a directory and then share with cloud storage sharing features
+  - Use `rclone` to sync a directory to the cloud
+  - Then share that directory using cloud storage sharing features

 ## Additional resources